albar965/littlenavmap-manual/src/en/MENUS.rst

 VATSIM
 ''''''

-Same as NOAA but weather information might be older than NOAA.
 Use this for online flying in the VATSIM network.

 IVAO
 ''''

-Same as NOAA weather but information might be older.
 Use this for online flying in the IVAO network.

 .. _wind-source: